Sipiwesk Lake

 The Nelson River flows north from Cross Lake and enters the south end of Sipiwesk Lake on each side of Bear Island flowing through Duck Lake located west of Bear Island.
 The Nelson River then flows out from the east end of Sipiwesk Lake.

+At the north end where the Nelson River leaves the lake, a portage trail connects this lake to Landing Lake (via Sabomin Lake).
+From circa 1885 to 1889, the Hudson's Bay Company operated an outpost there, called Cross Portage.